corn4code/back_jack/README.md

 # back_jack

-just a black jack I'm working on for practice
+just a black jack I worked on for practice